E171 (titanium dioxide)

 Video on the topic

-Why it is added
+Why it was used

 Any remaining questions?
 Ask chatGPT.: